What is Wrong with Continual Learning in Medical Image Segmentation?: Problem formulation

 We further differentiate between whether domain identity information is available during inference, as this is ambiguous in the incremental domain scenario.
-In the simpler case, that we name \textit{Domain Knowledge}, test inputs have the form $( x, i )$, where $i$ specifies that $x \in \mathcal{X}_i$.
-In the second scenario, \textit{No Domain Knowledge}, no domain information is available during testing.
+Based on this, we define three settings.
+In the simpler case, that we name \textit{Domain Knowledge}, test inputs have the form $( x, i )$, where $i$ specifies that $x \in X_i$.
+This would be the case if, for instance, a model is trained with data from three different scanners, and we receive at inference time metadata on the scanner used to acquire each image.
+In the second scenario, \textit{No Domain Knowledge}, no such information is available during testing.
 The main advantage of having domain identity information is that \emph{domain-specific parameters} can be maintained that are not shared across domains, so only a subset of the model parameters, the \emph{shared parameters}, must be trained in a continual fashion.
 For classification, the feature extraction part of the model is typically shared whereas the last network layers are domain-specific and set during inference depending on the domain precedence of the test instance.

 There are two limitations on the usability of the \textit{Domain Knowledge} scenario.
 Firstly, the model can only be applied to data from domains that have been observed during training.
-Secondly, it is not realistic to assume that this information will be available during deployment.
-There is a lot of variability on how information regarding image acquisition is encoded in the metadata of images files, even within the same institution.
-In certain cases, such as in teleradiology systems, metadata information may not be available during inference due to the anonymization process.
+Secondly, it is not realistic to assume that domain labels will be available during deployment.
+There are a lot of variabilities in how information regarding image acquisition is encoded in the metadata of image files, even within the same institution.
+In certain cases, such as in teleradiology systems, this information may not be available due to the anonymization process.
+Additionally, in a realistic dynamic setting where multiple factors vary over time, it is not trivial to assess which of those factors is the most relevant.